shahbagdadi/basicHR/README.md

 Sensitive data is encrypted over the wire and at rest.
 No encryption wil be enforced as part of this coding exercise.

 7. SLA requirements ?
-Assumption : 99% uptime which give yearly down time of 8h 45m 57.0s
+Assumption : 99% uptime which gives yearly down time of 8h 45m 57.0s

 ## Technical Design Considerations